 2. Enhanced Classroom Management: Teachers who learn better classroom management methods establish controlled classrooms that promote respect while decreasing stress and boosting productivity.

-5. Supportive Community: Through coaching teachers gain access to a supportive network which combats their feelings of isolation while building a sense of community among their peers.
+5. Supportive Community: Through coaching, teachers gain access to a supportive network that combats their feelings of isolation while building a sense of community among their peers.

 How Coaching Works